[EUobserved] Belarus: Where's the EU when you need it?

 Already a member?

-In my 15 years of covering Belarus for EUobserver, I never before wrote of people killed in the street, men and women raped and tortured en masse while in detention, and literally thousands dragged into jail.
+In my 15 years of covering Belarus for EUobserver, I never before wrote of people killed in the street, men and women raped and tortured en masse in detention, and literally thousands dragged into jail.

 Even if it was happening in Venezuela or Myanmar, one would expect robust EU sanctions.

-But the fact it is happening right here in central Europe makes the EU's pusillanimity all the harder to bear.
+But the fact it is happening right here in central Europe makes the EU's pusillanimity the harder to bear.

 At first, the EU waited for Lukashenko to hold round-table talks with the opposition.

-It was magical thinking by diplomats who should have known better.
+It was magical optimism by people who should have known better.

 After all, if he stepped down, he would end up either in prison, or as a permanent fugitive.